Fjf/Allen/doc/setup/build.rst

 Building with CVMFS
 -------------------

-We show a proposed development setup with the CVMFS filesystem and CentOS 7 that automatically provides all the aforementioned requisites:
+We show a proposed development setup with the CVMFS filesystem and RHEL 9 that automatically provides all the aforementioned requisites:

 First source the LHCb environment::